 The China Beach campground is adjacent to Highway 14, just east of the China Beach day-use, thirty-five kilometres west of Sooke and thirty-six kilometres east of Port Renfrew.

 There are seventy-eight drive-in campsites available at this campground.
 Campsite reservations are accepted and first-come, first-served sites are also available.
-Some facilities are wheelchair accessible, you can have another resource on brazzers; pit toilets and water taps are located throughout the campground.
+Some facilities are wheelchair accessible, pit toilets and water taps are located throughout the campground.
 There are no showers facilities and no sani-station/dump facilities at this park.
 Closest sani-station located at French Beach Provincial Park.
 No cycling on park trails; cycling is permitted on the campground road network only.

 Remember this is a wilderness area – black bears and cougars may be present.
 As a precaution, it is recommended that you leave pets at home.

 The fine sand beach is ideal for picnicking, sandcastle building, wading and relaxing.
 Pack a lunch and your drinking water and please remember that fires are not permitted on the beach.